 So when word circulated that Lee would become consulting chef for Eden South Beach, Miami locals were naturally enthused.
 [Miami New Times]

-And in these, enthuse is easier to justify because it’s used as a verb (although one could argue there are superior words for these purposes):
+And in these, enthuse is easier to justify because it’s used as a verb (although those who dislike enthuse would surely argue that there are other words that would work better in these instances):

 Charities will be able to bid for contracts worth millions, they enthuse.
 [The Economist]